 Homeless Health Initiative

-The Homeless Health Initiative is a volunteer outreach program run by The Children's Hospital of Philadelphia that provides free health and health-related services to women and children living in local emergency housing shelters in West Philadelphia.
+The Homeless Health Initiative is a volunteer outreach program run by The Children's Hospital of Philadelphia that provides free health and health-related services to parents and children living in local emergency housing shelters in West Philadelphia.
 The Homeless Health Initiative also helps families experiencing homelessness in multiple shelters in and around Philadelphia to access important healthcare services including health insurance, primary care and specialty care.
 Through its work, the Homeless Health Initiative helps to alleviate some of the toxic stress of chronic poverty that can lead to a youth being involved in violence.

 Philadelphia Collaborative Violence Prevention Center